SonicDMG/babbelfish.ai/README.md

 4. Type your message in the chat input or use the voice translation feature.

+## Langflow
+In order to fully run Babbelfish.ai, you will need to host Langflow.
+[Langflow](https://langflow.org) is a free, open source tool that allows you visually build Generative AI workflows.
+Once you have Langflow installed, download the included [Babbelfish.ai.json](https://github.com/SonicDMG/babbelfish.ai/blob/main/Babbelfish.ai.json) file and upload it in your Langflow instance.

 ## Logging
 The application uses `coloredlogs` for logging.
 Logs are displayed in the terminal with different colors based on the log level.